 Defining Industry 4.0

-Industry 4.0 is a catchall term used to describe the confluence of several technologies that are causing major transformations for the manufacturing industry.
+Industry 4.0 is a catchall term used to describe the confluence of several technologies that are causing major transformations in the manufacturing industry.
 Technologies leading to digital transformation include industrial automation and robotics; big data analytics; additive manufacturing; cloud computing; artificial intelligence; MES solutions; Nano technology; machine learning and digital twinning.

 The Four Waves of The Industrial Revolution